 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
-All other expenditure is recognised in profit or loss as incurred.
+All other expenditure is recognised in statement of income and expenditure as incurred.

 Amortisation is calculated over the cost of the asset, less its residual value.
-Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Amortisation is recognised in statement of income and expenditure on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.